jdrichardsappacad/react-2021/week-14/practices/08-react-basic-hooks-usestate-hook/README.md

 returned.
 The first value is your current state, and the second value is the updater function used to update the state.
 Now remove the `console.log`.

-Next, inside your functional component, declare state by destructuring the two returned values,from the invoked `useState` function.
+Next, inside your functional component, declare a theme state by destructuring the two returned values,from the invoked `useState` function.
 Give this useState function an initial state of `'light'`.